openactive/booking-libs-sketch/booking-ref-impl.md

 ### Order Status
 - GET /open-booking/orders/{uuid}
   - return openActiveEngine.getOrder(authKey, uuid);

+### Lease Cleanup
+- // Note this endpoint should be secured with an API key in production!
+- // This endpoint is designed to be called using a CRON job every 10 minutes (e.g. with wget) or similar
+- GET /open-booking/lease-cleanup?key=58ea215f-47f6-4944-9b81-5ea3d9d0a817
+  - return openActiveEngine.leaseCleanup();

 ## Test harness
 This endpoints allows the test harness to reset test data and trigger certain events